whddnjs1124/First_Project/README.md

 # First_Project
  Welcome to Tic_Tac_Toe game

+ *** you need to run this code with python 3.x otherwise you will get an error

  How to play:
  1. 2 players needed to play the game.
  2. Player1 will choose a mark (O or X), player2 will get opposite mark of player1.